swapniel99/erav1s8/README.md

 ![CIFAR10 Examples](assets/cifar_examples.png)

 ### 2. model.py Module
-This file contains various models we have tried over CIFAR10 dataset and also previous MNIST models from assignment 7.
+This file contains various models we have tried over CIFAR10 dataset and also previous MNIST models from session 7.
 The CIFAR10 Models are implemented using residual connections.

 The ConvLayer class implements a small building block which is as follows:
 ```bazaar